paulm17/raikou/README.md

   </a>
   <h3 align="center">RAIKOU</h3>
   <p align="center">
-    Raikou is a raikou fork which replaces css modules to use tailwind.
+    Raikou is a mantine fork which replaces css modules to use tailwind.
     <br />
     <a href="https://github.com/paulm17/raikou/issues">Report Bug</a>
     ·